Anurogryllus muticus: Description

-A. muticus is a small, pale brown cricket with a very short ovipositor.
+Anurogryllus muticus is a small, pale brown cricket with a very short ovipositor.
 The adults have wings, which is in contrast to A. arboreus which sheds its wings soon after maturing.

 Behavior

-A. muticus is nocturnal, concealing itself in a burrow during the day.
+Anurogryllus muticus is nocturnal, concealing itself in a burrow during the day.
 It forages at night and carries food into the burrow to side-chambers which it excavates.
 The entrance to the burrow is normally kept plugged except when its owner is outside.
 Its preferred food seems to be the clover Alysicarpus vaginalis and the burrow is often constructed close to this food source.
 This is particularly advantageous for females, which forage on this plant before egg-laying, transport time being minimised by its close proximity.

 Males of A. muticus call to attract a mate; the call is made during much of the night which is in contrast to A. arboreus which only calls for a period of two to three hours shortly after sunset.
 Much energy is expended on calling and although the cricket metabolises both carbohydrates and lipids when at rest, while calling it mostly metabolises the lipids which have been stored in the testes.